cflewis/wowspyder/README.markdown

 Other things
 ------------
 Make a yaml file called ".wowspyder.yaml" in the wowspyder/ directory with a "database_url" key, with your database URL, specified in an SQLAlchemy format.
+For example, mine looks like:

+	database_url: mysql://USERNAME:PASSWORD@SERVER:PORT/DB_NAME?charset=utf8&use_unicode=0

 Architecture
 ============